bcherny/bo/coffee/bo.view.coffee.md

 ## API

 If you've used Backbone you will find this syntax familiar.
-It's offers a small subset of backbone's functionality.
+It's a small subset of backbone's functionality.

 ### View.events